"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 It makes me nuts.

-I mean, these women write in with a list of ten things they hate about themselves, things they feel powerless to change on their own.
-Are they huge things?
+I mean, these women write in with a list of ten things they hate about themselves, stuff they feel powerless to change on their own.
+Are they huge inabilities?
 Not usually.
 Which means, their lists end up sounding like whining.

 You know--I hate my hair.
 I hate my figure.
-I hate how my living room looks.
-I hate that I can't cook healthy meals.
+I hate how my living room looks and that I can't cook healthy meals.
 I hate that I can't write thank-you notes.
-I hate how my house smells.
-I hate my clothes.
+I hate how my house smells and I hate my clothes.
 I hate how I never finish anything I start.

-Complaining is so very, very easy.
-Yet complaining wastes time and ruins everything.
-It certainly ruined things for the ol' Israelites of Bible days:
+Complaining is so very easy.
+Yet complaining wastes time and ruins everything: it certainly ruined things for the ol' Israelites of Bible days:

 "Now the people complained about their hardships in the hearing of the Lord, and when he heard them his anger was aroused.
 Then fire from the Lord burned among them and consumed some of the outskirts of the camp."
 Numbers 11:1

 But I do not allow myself to hate myself.
-I never go there anymore.
+Anymore, never do I go there.

 If you hate that you don't have extra money, discover ways to stop spending in some areas so you can start spending in others.
 If you hate clutter, clear one corner at a time, learn to let go and then deal with the reason why the clutter invaded your home in the first place.